-That the NBC court's search for any mention of international commercial arbitration in Section 1782's legislative history turned up empty is unsurprising.
-When the statute was enacted in 1964, the United States had yet to ratify either the New York Convention or the Panama Convention and international commercial arbitration was in its infancy.
-Similarly, at that time, investor-state arbitration was virtually unknown.
-17 qualities said to be 'especially at odds with the broad-ranging discovery made possible by the Federal Rules of Civil Procedure'.
-19 And it further noted that parties to an international commercial arbitration may agree ex ante on the scope of discovery, and generally these agreements lead the parties to expect far less discovery than they would have in US civil litigation.
-20 These expectations would be defeated if one party could unilaterally avail itself of the expansive discovery available through the Federal Rules by recourse to Section 1782.
+That the NBC court's search for any mention of international commercial arbitration in §1782's legislative history turned up empty is unsurprising.
+When the statute was enacted in 1964, the United States had yet to ratify either the New York Convention or the Panama Convention, and international commercial arbitration was in its infancy.
+Similarly, at that time, investor-state arbitration was virtually unknown.17

+For arbitration practitioners, the more persuasive aspect of NBC may be its policy analysis, to which the court turned to 'reinforce' its conclusion.18 The court noted that '[t]he popularity of arbitration rests in considerable part on its asserted efficiency and cost effectiveness,' qualities said to be 'especially at odds with the broad-ranging discovery made possible by the Federal Rules of Civil Procedure.'19 It further noted that parties to an international commercial arbitration may agree ex ante on the scope of discovery, and generally these agreements lead the parties to expect far less discovery than they would have in US civil litigation.20 These expectations would be defeated if one party could unilaterally avail itself of the expansive discovery available through the Federal Rules by recourse to §1782.
 Lurking behind this warning may also have been a concern that the parties' expectations of parity or equality of arms could be defeated, since the district court's jurisdiction is limited to those persons residing or 'found' in the district, creating the risk that one party could obtain evidence unavailable to the other party simply because of the location of that evidence.